bassagan/etl-testing-fwk/README.md

     - You will know the CodeSpace is ready when you can see:
    ![Screenshot of CodeSpace Building](assets/github-codespace-ready.png)
 2. **Checkout the initial branch**:
-   -In order to switch branches you can run git commands in the terminal:
+   - In order to switch branches you can run git commands in the terminal:
    ```bash
     git checkout master
     ```